-Proper nutrition is the most important of the three, because without proper nutrition, you cannot exercise to capacity and your arteries get clogged and enflamed, leading to heart disease.
+Proper nutrition is the most important of the three because without proper nutrition, you cannot exercise to capacity and your arteries get clogged and inflamed, leading to heart disease.
 The easiest way to heart health is to follow a Mediterranean Diet style of eating.
-It’s pretty simple if you follow my take it or leave it plan when you are just starting out.
+It’s pretty simple if you follow my take-it-or-leave-it plan when you are just starting.
 These are very general guidelines.
-But if you start with removing one bad choice a week and replacing it with a better choice, you are on the right track.
+But if you start by removing one bad choice a week and replacing it with a better choice, you are on the right track.
 For example, let’s say you have toast and coffee with cream and sugar every morning for breakfast.
 Switch out your toast for some old fashion oatmeal.
 I don’t mean instant oatmeal.
 That’s refined and not good for you.
 Add a handful (1/2 cup) of berries or another favorite fruit.
 That’s heart-healthy!
 Now for that coffee.
 Switch the cream to organic 2% milk, and cut the sugar in half.
 That’s a real improvement in just one week!

 Your heart needs action!
-You need to get up and move on a daily basis.
+You need to get up and move daily.
 Start by walking just 10 minutes a day and work your way up to 30 minutes per day.
 The benefits are astounding.
-Moderate intensity walking has many health benefits:
+Moderate-intensity walking has many health benefits:

 So take care of your ticker!
 Start the basic "take it or leave it" plan.
 Take your supplements.
 Walk.
 Drink lots of water and keep the salt to a minimum.
 That’s a great start.
 See your natural health practitioner for a custom-designed program that will have your heart as healthy as possible, and you feeling great and looking fabulous for a long time!